davemarkowitz/distributionalDensity/README.md

 placed.
-Two texts with identical prevalence of self-references, for example, can differ enormously in whether those references are spread evenly through the text, clustered into a single burst, or split between the opening and closing lines — differences that plausibly reflect different patterns of psychological attention.
+Two texts with identical prevalence of self-references, for example, can differ enormously in whether those references are spread evenly through the text, clustered into a single burst, or split between the opening and closing lines.
 Distributional density recovers that information with three additional parameters:

 | Parameter | Question it answers | Range |